open-socialism/open-socialism-site/introduction.md

 #### Contrasts

-In newer systems initial wealth and power may be aquired through merit and providing value to everyone, but from there wealth and power snowballs.
+In newer systems initial wealth and power may be acquired through merit and providing value to everyone, but from there wealth and power snowballs.
 Ongoing value to all need not be provided and over time the wealthy and powerful can be very focused on their own benefit over the greater good.
 This snowballing process continues to the next generation.

 ### Self interest is directly aligned with the good of the tribe